Ekshunya-India/sahaay/Readme.md

 One line of code at a time, One Service at a time, One Electoral Ward at a time.
 It is a huge unimaginable task.
 The first step is listing the problems/help-requests/stories so that everyone is at-least aware of them.
 How can this be achived? *Awareness,Transparency and with everyone's help.*

 In India lot of people have smart phones.
 Smart Phones have entered even the heart of villages.
 This is a stab at an open source solution for trying to create a tracker which will create awareness and bring transperency to everyday problems.
+For more Information abou the product kindly visit the [Project Wiki](https://github.com/Ekshunya-India/sahaay/wiki)

 This source code is licensed under General Public License v3.0 https://en.wikipedia.org/wiki/GNU_General_Public_License.
 More information about the licence can be found in [here](License.txt)